Free U.S. Shipping On Orders $49+

 • Ice inflamed areas to calm redness

-• Use Face Reality Sulfur Spot Treatment for irritation
+• Use Face Reality Sulfur Spot Treatment for active breakouts

-• Apply InvisiClear Hydrocolloid Patches to prevent picking
+• Apply InvisiClear Hydrocolloid Patches to protect spots and prevent picking

-Purging is a temporary phase — not a setback.
-With the right products and support, clearer, healthier skin is on the way.
+Purging is a temporary phase—not a setback.
+With the right support, clearer, healthier skin is on the way.

 Frequently Asked Questions